zulip/zulip/docs/translating/finnish.md

 It's not mandatory to follow the English text word by word, as long as the message gets clear.

 Eg.
- - Click the button below to create the organization and register your account. -> "Luo organisaatio ja rekisteröi tilisi napsauttamalla alla olevaa painiketta."
+ - Click the button below to create the organization and register your account. -> Luo organisaatio ja rekisteröi tilisi napsauttamalla alla olevaa painiketta.
  - Sent!
 Your message is outside your current narrow. -> Lähetetty!
 Viesti on nykyisen näkymäsi ulkopuolella.

 ### Grammatical case (Sijamuodot)